jerrk000/TeamMaker/README.md

 ```bash
 deactivate
 ```

+### Adapt local ip address of laptop
+Local ip address for laptop in network changes, find out by using the command "ip a" in terminal (ip address under wlp3s0)

 ### Run this in the folder where main.py is located, to activate flask API for other devices in network
 ```bash